 Sergii Nichenko (Paul Scherrer Institut): works on thermodynamic modeling of nuclear materials, in particular complex mixed systems such as nuclear fuels and molten salts, as well as evaluation of thermophysical and thermodynamic properties by MD/MC(molecular dynamics - Monte Carlo) methods.
 He is developing ThermoSol - a new version of TSolMod library for activity models of phases-solutions.
 He is also maintaining the HERACLES thermodynamic database in GEM-Selektor format.
 This database for nuclear engineering applications is available as a GEMS3 default database plugin.

-Barbara Lothenbach (EMPA, Switzerland): leading expert in thermodynamic modeling of cement hydration and degradation.
-Preparation of the Cemdata - a thermodynamic database for cement systems in GEM-Selektor format.
+Barbara Lothenbach (EMPA, Switzerland), leading expert in thermodynamic modeling of cement hydration and degradation.
+Maintains and distributes Cemdata - a thermodynamic database for cement systems in GEM-Selektor format.
 This database is available as a GEMS3 default database plugin at http://www.empa.ch/cemdata.

 Alina Yapparova (ETHZ IGP, Switzerland) develops and applies the coupled code CSMP++GEM, which uses the (parallelized) GEMS3K kernel code for simulations of 1-D and 2-D reactive transport in geothermal systems with water-rock interaction, boiling and condensation phenomena included.
 She is also interested in reactive transport modelling of hydrothermal dolomitization (the topic of her PhD thesis).